747 Wing House: Future structures

 The finished main house incorporates only the wings of the 747-100.
 Hertz also designed many outlying buildings that use the remaining portions of the 747 fuselage.
 An art studio building will use a 50 ft long section of the upper fuselage as a roof, while the remaining front portion of the fuselage and upper first class cabin deck will be used as the roof of a guest house.
 The lower half of the fuselage, which forms the cargo hold, will form the roof of a barn.
 A meditation pavilion will be made from the entire front of the airplane, measuring 28 ft in diameter and 45 ft tall, in which the cockpit windows will form a skylight.

 Plane

-The Boeing 747-100 was a Trans World Airlines (TWA) aircraft (N93106).
+The Boeing 747-100 was a Trans World Airlines (TWA) aircraft registered N93106.
 Its construction number was 19672 and it was the twenty-eighth 747 built.
 Boeing delivered the 747 to TWA on April 3, 1970, at a cost of approximately $25,000,000.
 It flew with TWA until 1992, when it was retired to the old El Mirage Air Force Base, before being purchased by Tower Air for its scrap value of $30,000.